nuotsu/timeless-documentation/src/docs/dev/styling.md

 The base styles are defined in `snippets/tailwind.liquid`.
 Think of this file as the main stylesheet (e.g. `base.css`, `theme.css`) for the theme.
 Feel free to adjust according to your needs.

-## Default Build Process
+## No Build Step

 Notice *Timeless* uses the [Play CDN](https://tailwindcss.com/docs/installation/play-cdn) by default instead of a typical PostCSS setup.
 We assume *Timeless* users are not familiar with PostCSS and the build process.
 The Play CDN is a great way to use Tailwind classes without the need for a build step.

-However, it is recommended to configure a build process tailored to your needs, which can be configured using the [Tailwind CLI](https://tailwindcss.com/docs/installation#using-tailwind-cli) along with PostCSS, etc.
+**However**, it is recommended to configure a build process tailored to your needs, which can be configured using the [Tailwind CLI](https://tailwindcss.com/docs/installation#using-tailwind-cli) along with PostCSS, etc.

 ## Scoped Styling